Download now Free registration required

 A secure voting machine design must withstand new attacks devised throughout its multi-decade service lifetime.
-In this paper, the authors give a case study of the long-term security of a voting machine, the Sequoia AVC Advantage, whose design dates back to the early 80s.
+This paper gives a case study of the long-term security of a voting machine, the Sequoia AVC Advantage, whose design dates back to the early 80s.
 The AVC Advantage was designed with promising security features: its software is stored entirely in read-only memory and the hardware refuses to execute instructions fetched from RAM.
-Nevertheless, they demonstrate that an attacker can induce the AVC Advantage to misbehave in arbitrary ways - including changing the outcome of an election - by means of a memory cartridge containing a specially-formatted payload.
+Nevertheless, it demonstrates that an attacker can induce the AVC Advantage to misbehave in arbitrary ways - including changing the outcome of an election - by means of a memory cartridge containing a specially-formatted payload.

 - Size: 3223.6 KB